Dora and the Lost City of Gold

-Dora and the Lost City of Gold is a 2019 American adventure comedy film directed by James Bobin.
-It is a live-action adaptation of the Nick Jr. animated television series Dora the Explorer as well as the Nickelodeon animated series Dora and Friends.
-The film stars Isabela Moner, Eugenio Derbez, Michael Peña, Eva Longoria, with Danny Trejo as the voice of Boots.
-The titular Lost City of Gold is based on the legendary Inca city, Paititi.
-Dora and the Lost City of Gold was produced by Paramount Players and Nickelodeon Movies in association with Walden Media, MRC and Burr!
-Productions, and distributed by Paramount Pictures.
+Dora and the Lost City of Gold is a 2019 American adventure comedy film directed by James Bobin and written by Nicholas Stoller and Matthew Robinson.
+Loosely based on the animated television series, it is the first feature film in the Dora the Explorer franchise.
+It stars Isabela Moner, Eugenio Derbez, Michael Peña and Eva Longoria, with Danny Trejo as the voice of Boots.
+The "Lost City of Gold" is based on the legendary Inca city, Paititi.

 A live-action Dora film was announced in 2017, and Moner was cast in the title role in May 2018.
-Most of the other lead cast members were hired throughout the rest of the year, and filming took place from August to December 2018 in Australia and Peru.
-This film is set after the events of the animated original television series and was also the first film based on a Nick Jr. series.
+Filming took place from August to December 2018 in Australia and Peru.
+John Debney and Germaine Franco composed the film's score.

-Dora and the Lost City of Gold was theatrically released in the United States by Paramount Pictures on August 9, 2019, the same day in which the final five unaired episodes of the original series aired on Nick Jr. The film received generally positive reviews from critics, who praised Moner's performance and the self-aware humor and grossed $120 million worldwide against a budget of $49 million.